strvcom/ios-chat-component/README.md

 ##### After init

 Few calls (e.g. load conversations) can get into the task manager's queue, although chat core is not connected yet.
-Those tasks remain in the queue and, after the core is loaded, are executed again.
+Those tasks remain in the queue and, after the core is loaded, are executed.

 ##### Background task

 Calls attributed background task will try to continue after app goes to the background.
 At first all tasks are hooked to app's `beginBackgroundTaskWithName:expirationHandler:` method.
-Secondary if iOS version is 13+ and still unfinished tasks in queue, then `BGSCheduledTask` is used to activate the app after some time to retry execution of those tasks.
+Secondary if iOS version is 13+ and there are still unfinished tasks in queue, then `BGSCheduledTask` is used to activate the app after some time to retry execution of those tasks.
 If the chat runs on an older version of iOS then background fetch is used.

 ##### Background thread